jackallard17/sp24-lab9/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 16?
+We can persist objects between runtimes using various methods, including JSON, which is a cross language standard for representing objects in a serialized manner.
+Another idea is the open-closed pinciple, which refers to the property of software being open to extensibility but not to modification.
+For example, this can allow user-defined types to function without modifying existing code.

 * What questions did you have about the material in the chapters?
 What did you find confusing?
+  I found some of the 'converting to classes' (16.2) examples to be a bit confusing, but otherwise I felt like I understood this reading pretty well

 ### Exercise 0: Running the tests